jtravan3/spring-boot-pbs-scheduler/README.md

 to `/Users/jravan/Desktop/research-output`.
 This will save 7 files to the Desktop under the names of each test case (`research-output1.csv`, `research-output2.csv`, etc.)

-5.)
+## Execution

+1.)
 If all tests succeed and the project can be built successfully, navigate to the Spring Boot Application with the name `PredictionBasedPrototypeApplication.java`.
 If you're using IntelliJ, click on the file and click `Run`.

-6.)
+2.)
 With the application running navigate to a web browser and access the URL `http://localhost:8082/rest/pbs/start/difftrans/so/{testCaseNumber}` where `testCaseNumber` is a number between 1 and 7.
 See the test cases mapped out below.
 The numbers represent the percentages of the category of transactions in the batch tested.